 • analytical and research skills

-• the ability to weigh up risk in order to make judgements on investments
+• the ability to weigh up risk, for making judgements on investments

 • the ability to work independently but also as part of a team